thebigsleepjoe/EnableAllMacrosOffice365/README.md

 # 🖥️ Enable all macros within Office 365
-This simple script works as of 6/16/2023.
-In the future it may not work or the paths to Excel/Word may change to versions later than 16.0
+This simple script works as of 6/16/2023; in the futur the paths to the apps (Word, Excel, Outlook) may change to versions later than 16.0.

+The script can easily be changed to support version changes, however.

 ## What is this?
 This script is used to easily configure the enabled state of macros within the Office 365 environment.
+By default, it reconfigures Outlook, Word, and Excel.
+It can be easily modified to support other Office 365 applications, or to disable macros instead of enabling them.

 It will only configure the currently logged in user.
 It does *not* lock the variable in this state, meaning the user can just turn it back off if they want.